HOLIDAY IN THE SUN

 “So, I’ve got to teach you how to hit the bong, too?”

 I nodded yes, barely able to stop the giggles.
 He put my finger over a hole in the bong, lit his Bic, holding the flame over the bowl, while I sucked in the smoke.
 At first, little smoke flowed as the bong bubbled.
-As soon as he took his finger off the hole, the cool smoke flooded my lungs, quickly filling them to capacity.
+As soon as he took my finger off the hole, the cool smoke flooded my lungs, quickly filling them to capacity.
 He took the pipe and placed it on the floor, then held my mouth and nose shut.
 The expansion made me think my eyes were popping out.
 My head swam, as my vision blacked out.
 Trying to break his grip, I fell back on the bed.
 Finally, he let go and I exhaled.
 Tears ran down my face, as my vision cleared.

 “Now, that’s reason to cry, man.”